Atomic scale coherent manipulation of the electron spin in semiconductors

 Alexis FAGUNDES , 1st year Ph.D. candidate at Ecole polytechnique financed by OneSPIN

-In 2017 Fabian brought a new research activity to Ecole Polytechnique: the study of the optical properties of excitons in novel 2D semiconductors such as MoS2, MoSe2,WSe2, and WS2.
-Soon after joining the PMC lab, Fabian mounted a setup to mechanically exfoliate van der Waals crystals and determiniscally transfer single layers into any kind of substrate and in a well controlled atmosphere.
-To obtain high quality samples, 2D layers are encapsulated with very thin hexagonal boron nitride flakes.
-These materials are then studied with a hyperspectral microscopy experiment that works with polarized light at low temperatures.
-By exploiting the optical selection rules, this experiment allows to explore charge, spin and valley dynamics in a variety of semiconductors at the micron scale.
-This new activity has received financial support through the ANR Grant SpinCAT (2018-2022), and the first PhD thesis at Polytechnique on this subject was that of Sangjun Park (2018-2022).
-Here is a list of the equipment that currently exists at the EPS group that will be relevant for OneSPIN.
+In 2017, Fabian brought a new research activity to École Polytechnique: the study of the optical properties of excitons in 2D semiconductors such as MoS₂ and WS₂.
+Soon after joining the PMC lab, Fabian set up a system to mechanically exfoliate van der Waals crystals and deterministically transfer single layers onto any kind of substrate in a well-controlled atmosphere.
+To obtain high-quality samples, 2D layers are encapsulated with very thin hexagonal boron nitride flakes.
+These materials have been studied by our team using a hyperspectral microscopy experiment that works with polarized light at low temperatures.
+By exploiting the optical selection rules, this experiment allows us to explore charge, spin, and valley dynamics in a variety of semiconductors at the micron scale.
+In the OneSPIN project, we aim to downscale these studies to single spins.
+We plan to integrate a scanning tunneling luminescence microscope inside an optical cryostat equipped with superconducting magnets.
+The goal is to simultaneously probe the atomic environment of defects and their optical and spin properties.
+Here is a list of the equipment relevant to this project.